argos-ci/jest-puppeteer/packages/expect-puppeteer/README.md

 ### <a name="toMatch"></a>expect(instance).toMatch(matcher[, options])

+Expect a text or a string RegExp to be present in the page or element.

 * `instance` <[Page]|[ElementHandle]> Context
 * `matcher` <[string]> A text or a RegExp to match in page
 * `options` <[Object]> Optional parameters